wellcomecollection/developer-handbook/developer-handbook/github-process/pull-request-process.md

 To bring attention to anything important or special, you can also add formatted notices, such as tips and alerts by using [GitHub markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts).

 Ask yourself:
 - Would new tests be relevant?
-If so, add them.
+If so, add them:
+  - Do they adequately reflect the questions asked in the ticket?
+  - Do they cover appropriate boundary conditions? (tests tend to cover what you want to happen, but should also cover what happens when the input is "wrong")
+  - Do the tests tell a story?
+Are they easily readable?
 - Does any external documentation need updating based on your changes.
 If so, ensure you link to them in the description.
 - If I code review myself, reading file changes as if you were code reviewing a colleague; what would you point out if it was the other way around?